rickym372/hello-world/README.md

 # hello-world
-my tutorial on GitHub repositories.
+my tutorial on GitHub repositories my name is Ozil